jikamens/jik-backup-utilities/README.md

-1. My Linode server backs itself up daily using [rsync][rsync] (with a large, hand-crafted exclude list) over SSH into a chroot jail on my home desktop, into free space on my Linux desktop.
+1. My Linode server backs itself up daily using [rsync][rsync] (with a large, hand-crafted exclude list) over SSH into a chroot jail on my home desktop.
 This is all configured via Ansible playbooks so it's self-documenting and can be reconstructed easily if needed.

-2. The family iMac backs itself up automatically via Time Machine to an external USB drive, and also backs itself up daily exactly to m Linux desktop exactly the same as the Linode server (though with a different exclude list, obviously).
+2. The family iMac backs itself up automatically daily to my Linux desktop like the Linode server does, though with a very different exclude list.

 3. I consider our Synology NAS to be its own on-site backup, given that it's configured to use redundant RAID so I won't lose any data if one of its hard drives fails as long as I replace the drive before a second one fails.

-4. I export my PostgreSQL and MongoDB databases nightly into a format on which is easier to do reliable incremental backups than the output of mongodump, mongoexport, or mysqldump.
+4. I export my MongoDB databases nightly into a format on which it is easier to do reliable incremental backups than the output of `mongodump` or `mongoexport`.

+5. I do nightly incremental backups of my MariaDB databases with `mariadump`.

-5. The important data on my Linux desktop is backed up nightly using rsync onto a separate drive.
+6. The important data on my Linux desktop is backed up nightly using rsync onto a separate drive.

-6. I wrote a wrapper around Rclone which reads a simple configuration file and follows the instructions in it -- including Rclone filter rules -- to back up a local directory into an encrypted B2 bucket.
+7. I wrote a wrapper around Rclone which reads a simple configuration file and follows the instructions in it -- including Rclone filter rules -- to back up a local directory into an encrypted B2 bucket.
    The script also knows how to explicitly verify files in the backup